theJYC/jinyoungch0i.github.io/journey/_posts/2021-02-25-on-iteration.markdown

 Looking at the git history of my latest project [CheckedIn](https://github.com/jinyoungch0i/CheckedIn){:target="_blank"}, I've made over 120 commits to this exciting software I've started developing only three weeks ago.

+(For my visually-inclined readers, I've been keeping a record of all the UI iterations I've committed over the course of its development [here](https://github.com/jinyoungch0i/CheckedIn/tree/main/changelog){:target="_blank"}).

 By the time I feel ready to make it official and share it with my network for beta testing, I wouldn't be surprised if that figure hits above 300.

 Perhaps that's because I tend to be particularly meticulous with logging every noteworthy modification on its `.git` directory.